Sophox/sophox/README.md

 ```
 git config --global url.ssh://git@github.com/.insteadOf https://github.com/
 ```

+Run [docker/startup.local.sh](docker/startup.local.sh) to get Sophox locally and with a small OSM file.
+Use  http://sophox.localhost  to browse it.
+On a Mac, you may need to add `127.0.0.1   sophox.localhost` to your `hosts` file.

 #### Notes for Mac users
 * Make sure to set MAX_MEMORY_MB (see sophox.local.sh)